Garanti Logo

 Garanti LogoGaranti Logo PNG

 The Garanti Bank logo convinces the client that cooperation with the bank is a gift.
-All programs of the institution are created with the future in mind.
-They guarantee stable growth and an increase in income in the future.
+All of the institution’s programs are designed with the future in mind.
+They guarantee stable growth and future income increases.

 Garanti: Brand overview